History of rail transportation in California

 The establishment of America's transcontinental rail lines securely linked California to the rest of the country, and the far-reaching transportation systems that grew out of them during the century that followed contributed to the state's social, political, and economic development.
 When California was admitted as a state to the United States in 1850, and for nearly two decades thereafter, it was in many ways isolated, an outpost on the Pacific, until the first transcontinental railroad was completed in 1869.

 Passenger rail transportation declined in the early- and mid-20th Century with the rise of the state's car culture and road system.
 It has since undergone something of a renaissance, with the introduction of services such as Metrolink, Coaster, Caltrain, Amtrak California, and others.
-On November 4, 2008, the People of California passed Proposition 1A, which helped provide financing for a high-speed rail line.
+On November 4, 2008, the people of California passed Proposition 1A, which helped provide financing for a high-speed rail line.

 19th century

+The railroads enabled California's agricultural and mineral products to reach national and international markets, encouraging large-scale farming, mining, and the growth of related industries.
+Railroads made it feasible to transport perishable goods, such as citrus fruits, to distant markets, transforming California into an agricultural powerhouse.

+The ease and affordability of rail travel spurred mass migration to California, with cities like Los Angeles and San Francisco experiencing explosive growth.
+For example, Los Angeles's population quadrupled in the 1880s after the arrival of the Southern Pacific and Santa Fe railways.
+They promoted the founding and expansion of towns, as access to rail lines became a critical factor in urban development.
+Real estate speculation boomed, with new communities springing up along rail routes.

+The completion of the transcontinental railroad in 1869 integrated California into the national economy, making the movement of people and goods between the East and West fast, reliable, and affordable.
+This connectivity attracted investment, encouraged migration, and allowed California’s industries to thrive on a national scale.
+Railroads made California accessible to tourists, promoting the state’s climate and scenery.
+The resulting influx of visitors further boosted local economies.